dancinglightning/HAND-OF-GOD/README.md

-# Hand of God
+# Hand of God (Technovation '21)

-Repo for keeping codes of Hand of God for Technovation 2021
+Branch for keeping codes of Hand of God for Technovation 2021

+- Hanan Basheer
+- Shivam Kumbhar
+- Vinayak Goyal
+- Vrinda Goel